MrJesterBear/SM_BSC_AlbaCruises/README.md

 ```
 This is due to the connection to the database being done through the get_cfg_var() method

+## Webserver
+For the webserver, the documentroot **must be set to the website folder** otherwise some functionality breaks.

 ## Test Credentials
 User Type | Email | Password